octodns/octodns/README.md

 #### Installing a specific commit SHA

 If you'd like to install a version that has not yet been released in a repetable/safe manner you can do the following.
-In general octoDNS is fairly stable inbetween releases thanks to the plan and apply process, but care should be taken regardless.
+In general octoDNS is fairly stable in between releases thanks to the plan and apply process, but care should be taken regardless.

 ```shell
 $ pip install -e git+https://git@github.com/octodns/octodns.git@<SHA>#egg=octodns